 Where to Eat

 The most famous restaurant for cabrito is El Rey del Cabrito.
 Even celebrities go eat at this place.
 Cabrito is more on the pricey side, so consider this if you’re going.
 But if you want to eat something from the region, you should try it at least once in your life.
 Many people, including locals, don’t like this dish because of its strong odor.
-I can’t say it’s my favorite, but I can eat it nonetheless.
-I hope you give it a try.
+I can’t say it’s my favorite, but I like it nonetheless.
+The average check is 300-600 pesos ($15-$30) per person.
+Address: Avenida Constitucion Ote.
+817 entre Dr. Coss y Diego de Montemayor, Monterrey 64000 México.

 You can eat machaca virtually everywhere from fancy restaurants to taco stands.
 Machaca is usually combined with scrambled eggs and eaten for breakfast.